Skip to Main Content

 Explore strategies for incorporating UDL into your classroom instruction and planning

-It is important to provide materials with which all learners can interact.
-Properly designed curricular materials provide a seamless interface with common assistive technologies through which individuals with movement impairments can navigate and express what they know—to allow navigation or interaction with a single switch, through voice activated switches, expanded keyboards and others.
+It is important to design materials and physical environments that support and value the interaction needs and preferences of every learner.
+Intentionally designed curricular materials provide a seamless interface with common assistive and accessible technologies through which everyone, including individuals with disabilities, can navigate and express what they know.

 Strategy